usableprivacy/upribox/docs/source/features.rst

 and download it to your device (e.g. smart phone).

 Usage of the upribox VPN requires the creation of VPN profiles and installation of OpenVPN.
-For your smartphone, download the official OpenVPN software for `Android <https://play.google.com/store/apps/details?id=net.openvpn.openvpn>`__ or `iOS <https://itunes.apple.com/at/app/openvpn-connect/id590379981?mt=8>`__.
+For your smartphone download the official OpenVPN software for `Android <https://play.google.com/store/apps/details?id=net.openvpn.openvpn>`__ or `iOS <https://itunes.apple.com/at/app/openvpn-connect/id590379981?mt=8>`__.
 For your desktop computer we recommend